San Dieguito will no longer offer bus service

 The San Dieguito Union High School District board adopted its 2020-21 budget on June 18, agreeing to cut seven middle school bus routes.
 By restructuring transportation they will save an estimated $301,389 a year and continue to offer shuttle services to Torrey Pines and Sunset High Schools for the highest need students.

-While 300 morning bus passes and 428 afternoon passes were sold for 2019-20, the actual ridership numbers are lower.
+While 300 morning bus passes and 428 afternoon passes were sold for 2019-20, the actual ridership numbers are lower, according to Associate Superintendent Tina Douglas.
 Ridership has steadily decreased over the last several years, representing about 1.7% of student population in the morning and 2.2% of in the afternoon.

 The morning route at Oak Crest Middle is only at 9% capacity with five students.
 In the afternoon, an average of 39 students take one route, while another is at 100% capacity with 56 students.